-President for national counter-terror narrative under Holy Prophet’s teachings
+President calls for national counter-terror narrative under guidance from Holy Prophet’s teachings

 President Mamnoon said it was a day to re-think and reiterate the resolve to act upon the eternal teachings of the Holy Prophet (PBUH) wholeheartedly.

-He welcome the religious scholars from Pakistan and abroad participating in the conference and congratulated the prize winning authors and poets.
+He welcomed the religious scholars from Pakistan and abroad, participating in the conference and congratulated the prize winning authors and poets.

 He said the Holy Prophet (PBUH) was the only personality whose every aspect of life was fully preserved for our guidance in all walks of life.